 The site is currently enjoying a renewed boom in tourism thanks to the cafe next door.
 Branch School Mozart (Bunko Mozart) is celebrating its one year anniversary.
 It opened for business on April 1st last year, 2018.
 Within minutes of opening today the cafe was full.

 To be honest, if it weren’t for the cafe on the grounds, I probably wouldn’t have gone out of my way to visit this location.
-However, as it turns my kids absolutely loved the playground there.
+Which would have been a shame.
+As it turns my kids absolutely loved the playground there.
 They would have played there all day had we not plans later in the afternoon.
+And since visiting I have taken an interest in the anime Non Non Biyori.
+The school has since been used in a movie too, that’s coming out in 2020.

 The playground isn’t huge, but it was a lot of fun for my four kids aged between four and nine years old.
 Most of the equipment is typical to primary schools even to this day, but they have one piece of equipment that is unusual.
 It is a cement mound with ropes and boulders for climbing and a tunnel through it.